stcrestrada/gee/README.md

+# Gee: Efficiently Manage Multiple Git Repositories
-# Gee: A CLI tool that efficiently manages multiple git repositories simultaneously

-It allows you to clone, pull, and check the status of repositories listed in a TOML file, leveraging concurrency for faster operations.
-Gee utilizes the [gogo](http://godoc.org/github.com/stcrestrada/gogo) library for enhanced functionality.
+Gee is a powerful command-line tool designed to help you manage multiple git repositories seamlessly.
+It allows you to clone, pull, and check the status of repositories listed in a `gee.toml` configuration file, leveraging concurrency for faster operations.

-### install
+## Features

+- **Clone**: Clone multiple repositories listed in the `gee.toml` file.
+- **Pull**: Pull changes from the main branch for all repositories.
+- **Status**: Check the git status of all repositories.
+- **Remove**: Remove repositories from the `gee.toml` configuration.
+- **Add**: Add repository to `gee.toml` configuration.

+## Installation

+Install Gee using Homebrew:
 ```
 brew tap stcrestrada/gee https://github.com/stcrestrada/gee